DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Analysis

-The cognitive state space $\mathcal{C}$ serves as the foundational bridge that enables the transfer of bandit exploration principles to the complex dialog POMDP.
-To empirically validate its utility, we analyze the \textit{visitation frequency} of different regions within the discretized $\mathcal{C}$ over training (Fig.~\ref{fig:cognitive_space}; detailed computation in Appendix~\ref{sec:visitation_count}).
-The heatmap reveals a highly structured, non-uniform occupancy pattern, directly validating our core hypothesis.
-The meta-controller’s exploration is not random but strategically focused: in the \textbf{early dialog phase} ($d_t \in [0.0, 0.2]$), it broadly explores across user uncertainty ($u_t$) for information gathering.
-In the \textbf{mid-phase} ($d_t \in [0.4, 0.6]$), visitation concentrates in regions of \textbf{medium-to-high $u_t$}, targeting ambiguity resolution.
-In the \textbf{late phase} ($d_t > 0.8$), activity focuses on states with \textbf{low $u_t$}, exploiting known information for task completion.
+The cognitive state space $\mathcal{C}$ enables bandit-style exploration in dialog POMDPs by providing a low-dimensional and interpretable representation of dialog dynamics.
+To validate its structure, we analyze the visitation frequency across discretized regions of $\mathcal{C}$ during training (Fig.~\ref{fig:cognitive_space}).
+The visitation heatmap reveals a structured, non-uniform pattern, confirming that exploration is guided by cognitive affordances: \textbf{In early dialog phases} ($d_t \in [0.0, 0.2]$), the meta-controller broadly explores across high user uncertainty ($u_t$) for information gathering. \textbf{In mid-phase} ($d_t \in [0.4, 0.6]$), visitation concentrates in medium-to-high $u_t$ regions to resolve ambiguities. \textbf{In late phase} ($d_t > 0.8$), activity shifts to low $u_t$ states, focusing on exploitation to complete tasks.

-This phase dependent targeting demonstrates that $\mathcal{C}$ successfully captures the dialog’s dynamic ``affordances”.
-The meta-controller learns to allocate its exploration budget to the most relevant regions of $\mathcal{C}$ for the current dialog stage, enabling highly efficient and context aware exploration.
-The effectiveness of $\mathcal{C}$ stems from its ability to distill the high dimensional belief state into a low dimensional, actionable representation, making principled exploration computationally feasible.
+This phase-dependent targeting demonstrates that $\mathcal{C}$ effectively captures dialog progression and uncertainty, allowing the meta-controller to allocate exploration efficiently.
+The compactness and interpretability of $\mathcal{C}$ make principled exploration feasible in high-dimensional dialog state spaces.
+This fixed design of $\mathcal{C}$ is a conscious choice: it prioritizes interpretability, low computational overhead, and direct compatibility with the UCB-style exploration bonus.
+While a fully learned state representation could capture more nuances, the ablations in Table~\ref{tab:ablation} show that our three dimensions already yield near-optimal performance and are strictly necessary: removing any single dimension degrades results.
+This suggests that the essential structure of dialog exploration is low-dimensional and well captured by these cognitive affordances.